Estrax/Lambda-School-Day-070-Sprint-Challenge--Testing/README.md

 You can use `describe` as a container for your tests to organize them in the proper groups and to have ability to run only some of them with `.skip` and `.only`. `describe` also defines a scope for functions such as `beforeEach`, `beforeAll`, `afterEach` and `afterAll`.

 2. What is the point of `Test Driven Development`?
 What do you think about this approach?

+TDD itself speeds up the whole development process.
+It's main point is to write tests first and then the code, so before you start coding the actual application, you have the basic environment specified & described, so the automated tests can check whether your code meets the project objectives.
+In my opinion, TDD is extremely helpful when done right - even though it requires a little bit more time on the very beginning to prepare the tests, it drastically reduces the amount of time spent on debugging, especially with the mid-size and big projects.

 3. Mention three types of automated tests.

 - performance tests,